harshiempire/my-weather-app/README.md

 Explore functionalities like weather forecasts retrieval and generating summaries based on predicted conditions.
 ```
-- 5 Day Forecast is retrived and displayed in the form of a line graph representing temp, feels_like, humidity, wind speed
+- 5 Day Forecast is retrived and displayed in the form of a line graph representing temp, feels_like, humidity, wind speed and generating summaries using gemini ai